-Weight-Loss Tea: Can Certain Teas Help You Lose Weight?
+Weight-Loss Tea: These Teas May Help You Lose Weight

-There is some evidence to suggest certain teas, including green tea and peppermint tea, may help with weight loss.
+For centuries teas have been used for their health and healing benefits.
+There is some evidence to suggest that certain teas, including green tea and peppermint tea, may help with weight loss.
+In this article, we'll talk about the best weight-loss teas, their properties, and what benefits they may provide.

 Pouring hot water over tea leaves and allowing it to steep for a few minutes, depending on the variety, can brew some health benefits.
 We all know tea is a beverage that can make us feel better when we’re sick and promote feelings of relaxation when we’re under stress.
 But, do those benefits include potential weight loss?
 (If that’s your goal.)